LukeGrahamLandry/franca/backend/README.md

 However I want to use this as a JIT for comptime execution, which will only be practical if I remove those serialization steps.
 You can still print out the ir as human readable text between passes and modify it for testing.

-If you use llvm you don't get full c-abi compatibility for free.
-For example, here's where rustc does it in the frontend https://github.com/rust-lang/rust/blob/master/compiler/rustc_target/src/abi/call/mod.rs

 ## Changes from Qbe

 - Generate machine code directly without depending on an external assembler.